kamalkn24/new-repo/README.md

 # Vulnerable Python Demo App

 This is a simple Flask application created for testing security scanning tools.
+Test

 ## Run locally